 Aardvarks are tough mammals that live throughout Sub-Saharan Africa.
 They can eat 50,000 ants a night and are brilliantly adapted to digging with their spade-shaped feet.
 As prey animals, Aardvarks are food for many species.
 This makes them a vital part of the ecosystem.
 Their old burrows provide homes for other animals such as African Wild Dogs.

 A burrow is an underground tunnel or tunnel network created by an animal.
-Burrows provide a safe place to live out the way of predators or harsh weather conditions.
-Burrows can be created in a range of different habitats and substrates and can be simple, consisting of one tunnel with a single entrance or complex with many joining tunnels and multiple entrances.
+They provide a safe place to live away from predators and harsh weather conditions and can be created in a range of different habitats and substrates.
+They can be simple, consisting of one tunnel with a single entrance, or complex, with many joining tunnels and multiple entrances.

 Fascinating facts about some of the world’s most amazing animals.
 From Aardvarks to Zebras our A-Z of the animal world is guaranteed to inspire.
 If your favourite animal’s not yet included, please let us know.
 Check out the Top 3 most loved animals! »

 Arctic foxes are one of the iconic animals of the Arctic tundra.
 Their pure white coats camouflage them as they travel vast distances across this hostile environment in search of prey.
 Once killed for their fur, a hunting ban means that their populations are recovering, but climate change is now a threat and is forcing them to compete with red foxes.

 Translated from Spanish to mean ‘little armoured one’, armadillos are the only living mammal with such a shell!